tyconsulting/blog.tyang.github.io/_posts/2014-04-24-use-disable-operations-manager-alerts-option-configmgr.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/04/image35.png"><img style="display: inline; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/04/image_thumb35.png" alt="image" width="355" height="207" border="0" /></a>

-I then created a package and a program in my lab’s ConfigMgr 2012 R2 site, distributed the package to all the distribution points, made sure the “Disable Operations Manager alerts while this program runs” is ticked.
+I then created a package and a program in my lab’s ConfigMgr 2012 R2 site, distributed the package to all the distribution points, made sure the "Disable Operations Manager alerts while this program runs" is ticked.

 I performed 4 series of the test by deploying this program to different management servers (or combination of management servers):